This is the "Home" page of the "Frequently Asked Questions" guide.

 How do I find my way around the Library?

-The floor plan is available at http://libguides.lib.umanitoba.ca/dafoe You can also get a copy of the floor plan at the Reference/ Information Desk or the Circulation/Reserve Desk.
+You can also get a copy of the floor plan at the Service Desk.

-How do I find the list of all University of Manitoba libraries?
+How do I find the list of all University of Manitoba Libraries?

 The Libraries' maps can be found at http://umanitoba.ca/libraries/about/map.php

-Where can I find a campus map?
+Where can I find the UM campus map?

 Library Account